jnozzi/cocoadev.com/markdown/AllApplications.md

 How about just asking Cocoa?
 It may come back with a longer list than you were expecting.

-	General/NSArray *array = General/NSSearchPathForDirectoriesInDomains(General/NSAllApplicationsDirectory,  General/NSAllDomainsMask, TRUE);
+	NSArray *array = NSSearchPathForDirectoriesInDomains(NSAllApplicationsDirectory,  NSAllDomainsMask, TRUE);
-	General/NSEnumerator *dirs = [array objectEnumerator];
+	NSEnumerator *dirs = [array objectEnumerator];
-	General/NSString *path;
+	NSString *path;
 	while (path = [dirs nextObject])
-		General/NSLog(@"%@", path);
+		NSLog(@"%@", path);

 ----

 **All Running Application Names**

-I am trying to create a General/NSTableView that contains all running application names.
+I am trying to create a NSTableView that contains all running application names.
 My problem code is this:

-    return General/processList objectAtIndex:rowIndex] objectForKey: @"[[NSApplicationName"];
+    return processList objectAtIndex:rowIndex] objectForKey: @"[[NSApplicationName"];

-processList is an General/NSArray * initialized in the init routine of the dataSource object initialized by:
+processList is an NSArray * initialized in the init routine of the dataSource object initialized by:

 - (id)init
 {
-	processList = General/[[NSWorkspace sharedWorkspace] launchedApplications];
+	processList = [[NSWorkspace sharedWorkspace] launchedApplications];
 	return self;
 }

  The pointer fails in

-    -(id)tableView:(General/NSTableView *)aTableView objectValueForTableColumn:(General/NSTableColumn *)aTableColumn row:(int)rowIndex
+    -(id)tableView:(NSTableView *)aTableView objectValueForTableColumn:(NSTableColumn *)aTableColumn row:(int)rowIndex

 ----

 try

-    processList = General/[[[NSWorkspace sharedWorkspace] launchedApplications] **retain**];.
-See General/MemoryManagement for some pointers.  -- Bo
+    processList = [[[NSWorkspace sharedWorkspace] launchedApplications] **retain**];.
+See MemoryManagement for some pointers.  -- Bo

 ----

 The code above for searching for applications won't necessarily get all of them (it misses unbundled applications).
-The correct way to do this is certainly General/LaunchServices, it provides an API for testing to see if a URL is an application or not IIRC.
-There is a very easy (but private) interface for copying a list of all applications registered with its database -- if you'd like this to be made public then please file an enhancement request with the General/BugReporter. --General/FinlayDobbie
+The correct way to do this is certainly LaunchServices, it provides an API for testing to see if a URL is an application or not IIRC.
+There is a very easy (but private) interface for copying a list of all applications registered with its database -- if you'd like this to be made public then please file an enhancement request with the BugReporter. --FinlayDobbie

 ----

-In my program, I wish to list all application files (except the Utilities folder) all inside a General/NSTableView.
+In my program, I wish to list all application files (except the Utilities folder) all inside a NSTableView.

 I managed to do the applescript, which doesn't exclude the utilities folder.
 I can paste the line I want to run: tell application "Finder" to return name of application files of entire contents of (path to applications folder)